… which you’re welcome to take or leave.

 Honestly, it mainly comes down to having a plan with pensions at the heart of it.
 I stuck with that plan steadily throughout my career, accelerating my contributions in the final years.

 If I could start over, I might’ve contributed even more from the outset, even knowing that divorce(s) would cut into those savings.
-For me, my pension has been the single most valuable financial tool I’ve had – even with the Rachel Reeves ‘24 budget announcements.
+For me, my pension has been the single most valuable financial tool I’ve had.

 In my view, pension and retirement planning deserves more attention in school, the workplace, or from the government.
 My own route to pension planning initially came about by chance.
 I owe much of it to my father, who, by luck and some foresight, managed an early retirement himself.
 He started work at fifteen on the London docks, transferred his pension to his next job as a municipal worker, and then finally into the fire service.
 It worked out for him in the public sector, as it has done for me in the private sector (with a lot of sacrifice and saving) but it’s a journey that could be made much clearer for all.